bwhite/picarus/doc/index.rst

 Capabilities
 ------------
+Below is an incomplete list, more detail is available in the API documentation below.

 - Crawling: Flickr
 - Annotation: Standalone or Mechanical Turk.
 Several operating modes.
 - Visualization: Thumbnails, Metadata, Exif, and Location